hiunshim/notes/brainstorm/side-project-ideas.md

 		- chatgpt project like interface per concept "session" of learning.
 		- excel as DB, row as card, tab as project
 - Moderation
+	- voice phishing filter for the elderly
+	- tools
 	    - OpenAI Moderation
 	    - Google Perspective
 - privacy
 	- auto redactor
 - social